ksator/junos-automation-with-ansible/README.md

 #Ansible librairies to interact with Junos:
-There are two Ansible librairies to interact with Junos
+There are two Ansible librairies to interact with Junos:

 ##Ansible modules for Junos built by Juniper:
 doc: http://junos-ansible-modules.readthedocs.io/en/1.3.1/